Mindfield-dk/docker-sonarqube-scanner/README.md

 # Docker SonarQube Scanner

-[The SonarQube Scanner](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) is recommended as the default launcher to analyze a project with SonarQube.
+[The SonarQube Scanner](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) is recommended as the default launcher to analyse a project with SonarQube.

 ## Prerequisite